francistate/francistate/README.md

 ## 🚀 About Me

-I'm an **AI/ML Engineer, Data Scientist, and Backend Software Engineer** with a passion for leveraging cutting-edge AI/ML technologies and robust backend systems to solve real-world challenges in transformative fields like healthcare, education, and finance.
-My expertise spans from developing intelligent conversational AI systems to building scalable backend architectures.
+I'm an **AI/ML Engineer, Aspiring Data Engineer, and Backend Software Engineer** with a passion for leveraging Data and cutting-edge AI/ML technologies to solve real-world challenges.

-- 🔭 Currently working as an **AI Engineer** at Mindora Health, developing AI-driven mental health applications
 - 🎓 **MSc in Electrical & Computer Engineering** (AI/ML, Software Engineering) from Carnegie Mellon University Africa
 - 💡 Specializing in **Machine Learning Engineering**, **Backend Development**, and **Cloud Solutions**
 - 🏆 **AWS Certified Machine Learning Engineer** and **Solutions Architect**